My Friend

 Out of focus, but strong.

-Pipe tobacco.
+Pipe Tobacco.

-And Mr. Gould’s suddenly den came into focus.
+Mr. Gould’s den suddenly comes into focus.

 And oh, the kitchen – old bricks and beams – always smelling of fresh-baked bread.